enso-org/ide/docs/connections.md

 Scopes are introduced by:
 * module/file (the root scope);
-* code blocks following operators;
+* code blocks (i.e. the block that follows the line with an trailing operator);
 * module-level definitions: for both signature (if present) and assignment-binding;
 * `->` operator for its right-hand side.